 Here is a video on the health tips that every pilgrim visiting Sabarimala should know about:

 #1 If you are a diabetic or patient with high blood pressure, do not forget to carry the regular medicines with you on your journey to the temple.
 This is very important as i have seen many patients who either forget to take the medicines or deliberately leave it at home.

 #2 If you are a patient who has suffered from heart attack in the past, carry the Sorbitrate tablet prescribed by your doctor with you.
 Use the tablet by placing it under your tongue when you feel sudden and severe chest pain.
 Do not continue the uphill journey without consulting one of the medical centers on the way.
-The doctor at the medical center will examine you and may even ask you to not continue the journey after taking a ECG.
+The doctor at the medical center will examine you and may even ask you to not continue the journey after taking an ECG.
 It will be better if your past medical records are available for the doctor’s convenience.

 Also read “Are you at risk of heart disease?”

 #4 Don’t hesitate to make use of the medical service provided by the Govt of Kerala.
-There are 5 such centers namely at Nilakkal, Pamba, Appachimeedu, Neelimala and Sannidhanam.
-Most of these centres have a well equipped pharmacy were essential medicines are easily available.
-The medical center at pamba even has the services of specialty doctors and ambulance services.
+There are 5 such centers namely at Nilakkal, Pamba, Appachimeedu, Neelimala, and Sannidhanam.
+Most of these centers have a well-equipped pharmacy were essential medicines are easily available.
+The medical center at pamba even has the services of specialist doctors and ambulance services.

 This may not be a health tip but, problems that can arise when the number of pilgrims increases can be easily prevented by planning 2 or 3 days before the journey.
 You can avoid standing in long queues by staying away from the unthinkable rush of pilgrims and be less anxious throughout your journey by using this facility.

 I know that this list is not complete if any doctors or other medical professionals have something more to contribute to this list, please feel free to use the comments section below.